laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO

 - Advanced section on rate workout => Body weight / Temperatue / Humidity / Comments

+- Get rid of navigationStreams on workout.
+Workout screen should be the one managing the pages.
+  And just pass the index and pages down as props, that way you wont need the whole thing.

+- Text input needs continual validation.
+Doesn't work just when you lose focus.

 - Remove +- weight if weight is negative on countdown screen.
 - Add open crimp, check if all grips available.
 - Remove difficulty and add label colour.
 - Overview on completed workouts need effective time hung.